 212 Marin Blvd. et. al. v City of Jersey City (Sixth Street Embankment) - This case involves various complex lawsuits involving the original plaintiffs, counter suits and notices of intent to file by outside parties.
-It was originally brought by several commonly owned/controlled LLC entities owning property know as the Sixth Street Embankment, alleging that the City has interfered with their development rights and violated constitutional rights.
+It was originally brought by several commonly owned/controlled LLC ("the LLCs") entities owning property know as the Sixth Street Embankment, alleging that the City has interfered with their development rights and violated constitutional rights.
 These matters have been pending in Superior Court for several years despite numerous attempts to achieve a settlement.
-The main case is now before the Surface Transportation Board in Washington DC, where the City has so far been successful.
+The main case is now before the Surface Transportation Board (STB) in Washington DC, where the City has so far been successful.
 The state court cases have been "stayed" pending resolution of the matter in Washington.
-The City continues to defend against all of the claims.
-On January 13, 2016, the City was authorized to file an Offer of Financial Assistance (a federal eminent domain remedy) to acquire this property.
-The property has an appraised value in excess of \$6,000,000 and the plaintiffs claim a current value of approximately \$40,000,000.
+The LLCs have filed a State lawsuit contesting the City's authority to invoke the OFA remedy.
+On January 13, 2016, the City was authorized to file an Offer of Financial Assistance (OFA) (a federal eminent domain remedy) to acquire this property.
+During 2016, a third party sought to file an OFA in competition with the City but on behalf of a developer.
+A series of motions, sanctions and appeals related to the involvement of this third party may continue to delay the issuance of any "OFA" schedule by the STB.
+Further, on July 14, 2017, the New Jersey State Historic Preservation Office found the entire branch eligible for listing on the State and National registers and entirely protected by Section 106.
+The STB, under Section 106, is required to assess whether the license required for the abandonment of the railroad branches within the Sixth Street Embankment will have an adverse impact on (potential) historic assets.
+The local historic landmarking of the Embankment has been upheld against the LLCs challenge.
+The LLCs are also appealing the denial of demolition permits by the Zoning Board of Adjustment.
+Such appeal has been stayed.
+The City's claim to set aside Conrail deeds to the LLCs, as well as the LLCs related damage claims alleging deprivation of property rights and alleged tortious interference and similar tort claims, have been stayed pending the outcome of federal litigation.
+The property has an appraised value in excess of \$6,000,000.
+The developer's last demands may have been in the range of \$30 million to \$100 million.
+No settlement negotiations are currently underway.
+Counsel has noted, the City continues vigorously to purse its federal remedies, but the process does not yet appear to be nearing an end.